skleee/skleee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a Ph.D. candidate in the Data Intelligence and Learning Lab (DIAL Lab) at Sungkyunkwan University (SKKU), Korea.
 I received my M.S. degree in Artificial Intelligence from SKKU in 2023.
-Previously, I earned my B.A. in Economics and B.S. in Computer Science and Engineering, also from SKKU, in 2021.
-I am primarily interested in Information Retrieval, focusing on generative models for search and recommendation.
-My broader research interests encompass data mining and natural language processing, particularly their applications to real-world problems.
+Previously, I earned my B.S. in Computer Science and Engineering and B.A. in Economics from SKKU in 2021.
+My research interest lies in Information Retrieval, Recommendation Systems, and Natural Language Processing, focusing on leveraging large language models for Generative Information Retrieval.

 ------